 I paint locals, friends, and heroes because they are a part of my own story.
 Sometimes, I use my artistic license to embellish the narrative and make the painting more exciting.

 Reed White studied fine art at the U of M before receiving his BFA in illustration from College of Visual Arts in St Paul.
-Reed also received a Master of Arts degree in painting from MSU in Mankato, where he is currently an adjunct faculty for the art department.
-Reed is the recipient of a 2018 Minnesota State Arts Board Artist Initiative Grant
+Reed also received a Master of Arts degree in painting from MSU in Mankato, where he served as an adjunct faculty for the art department.
+Reed is the recipient of a Minnesota State Arts Board Artist Initiative Grant in 2018 and 2020.